 However, getting the installation or usage of a car seat wrong can introduce safety issues.
 That is why the National Highway Traffic Safety Administration (NHTSA) issues ease of use ratings (see below) for each car seat.
 The easier to use and the clearer the instructions, the more likely your child is to be buckled up properly every time.

-The summary rating for the Britax Advocate ClickTight Forward-Facing is FIVE stars as you can see in the table below.
+The summary rating for the Advocate forward-facing mode is 5 stars as you can see in the table below.
+The Rear-Facing mode has 4 stars.